Raydius/mcp-cm360/memory-bank/decisionLog.md

 - Updated `src/cm360/index.ts` to re-export all handlers.
 - Updated documentation and Memory Bank files to reflect the new architecture.
 - Removed references to the old monolithic handler pattern.

+---

+## [2025-04-12] - File-Based Debug Logging System

+**Context:**
+Debugging tool invocations was difficult when the MCP server was managed by a chat application and console output was not visible.

+**Decision:**
+Implement a file-based debug logging system for all major MCP tool handlers.
+All invocation and debug information is now written to `mcp-debug.log` in the project root, and the log file is overwritten on each server start.

+**Rationale:**
+- Ensures that invocation and debug information is always accessible, regardless of how the MCP server is managed.
+- Supports session-based debugging and troubleshooting.

+**Implementation:**
+- Added a logging utility to `src/cm360/utils.ts` that writes to `mcp-debug.log`.
+- Updated all major tool handlers to log invocation, arguments, and results to the file.
+- Documented the logging system in README.md and Memory Bank files.